mxagar/machine_learning_coursera/03_NeuralNetworks/ML_NeuralNetworks.md

 7. Visualization of the Hidden Layer Weights
 8. Python Notes

-It is recommended to ahe a look at the notebook, because images and formulas are displayed in it.
+It is recommended to have a look at the notebook, because images and formulas are displayed in it.
 Here, the most important code pieces are shown.
 Have a look at the python notes notebook if necessary, but I think no new concepts are introduced.